As an Amazon Associate I earn from qualifying purchases.

 5. Sourcing Books For Amazon In Bulk

-One of our worst sourcing mistakes ever was when we bought two pallet of surplus school book to resell.
-We figured that if there were at least a couple of textbooks in lot it would be worth it.
+One of our worst sourcing mistakes ever was when we bought two pallets of surplus school books to resell.
+We figured that if there were at least a couple of textbooks in the lot it would be worth it.

 We ended up paying about $35 for over 1,000lbs of books.
 Long story short, we didn’t find a single sellable book and the boxes of Junie B. Jones books are still sitting in our storage unit.
 If turns out that getting rid of 1,500 crappy books is quite difficult.

 If you’re trying to source books in bulk you’ll want to talk directly with wholesalers, publishers, or thrift stores.
 Ask for unsorted gaylords of books to avoid getting things that have already been picked through.

 While most really top-tier Amazon booksellers buy truckloads of books to scan in their warehouse it’s not a feasible business plan for most sellers until you’ve climbed up the ladder for a bit.

 From our experience, there are four different types of people who buy books on Amazon and eBay: